ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 But the attacks against Etheruem Classic were not just limited to name calling.
 In the aversarial world of blockchain, one misguided approach at destroying a chain involves trying to send it's price to zero.
 Of course, the reality is that blockchains are far more resilient than this, but it doesn't stop attempts to wage economic warfare for fun and profit.

-As a result of the chain split, every address that held Ether before the Hard Fork were now seeing double; they'd have both the Unforked Ether they previously held, which became known as ETC, as well as an equal amount of the newly minted Forked Ether, appropriating the symbol ETH.
+As a result of the chain split, every address that held Ether before the Hard Fork was now seeing double; they'd have both the Unforked Ether they previously held, which became known as ETC, as well as an equal amount of the newly minted Forked Ether, appropriating the symbol ETH.
 Thanks to exchanges listing ETC shortly after the fork, a liquid market emerged that enabled price discovery between the two chains.

 Many pro-forkers, during these early days of price discovery, were keen to selling their "worthless" ETC at ridiculously low rates, dumping massive amounts of ETC under the assumption it was a "race to the bottom" of a dying market, pushing the price down to as low as a X:Y ratio.
 Whilst, at the time this certainly causing temporary concern, it allowed diamond-handed supporters of ETC to pick up some incredible deals.